 The platform will include shows from existing services like Hulu and HBO.

 Apple has announced that it is too launch a streaming tv service in the Autumn called Apple TV+.
 It will be a global streaming service initially available in 100 countries including the UK.
 No prices were given for the service, but the service will be available on non-Apple devices too like Samsung smart tvs and the Amazon Fire tv stick.

 Apple are throwing a lot of dosh at creating their own original shows including one from the maker of Battlestar Galactica called For All Mankind and a series based on Isaac Asivov's famous scifi book series Foundation.
 From Steven Spielberg, Reese Witherspoon to Oprah Winfrey, Apple are attracting a lot of big name talent.
 A full list of Apple original shows is here.

 Apple are also launching a news subscription service featuring content from over 300 magazines called Apple News+ which will cost £7.50 per month and will launch in the UK later on in the year, but only on Apple devices.

 Apple is also launching a video game service too in the Autumn called Apple Arcade which will allow players to choose from over 100 exclusive games via the app store and play them offline.

-Will you subscribe when the tv service launches, or any of the other service?
-They're also launching a credit card too, to try and get you spending with them!
+Will you subscribe when the tv service launches, or any of the other services?
+They're also launching a credit card too, to try and get you spending even more with them!